 - a direct call to emergency services (911).

 Choosing which of these is right for you requires some extra discussion, but the approach is the same as if you were selecting a conventional medical alert system.
-We created a pair of online workshops to help people select the right medical alert system for them, and this is one of the topics in those workshops.
+We created a pair of online workshops to help people select the right medical alert system for them, (see the Learning Module), and this is one of the topics in those workshops.

 For this Medical Alert App Bake-off, we focus on “monitored medical alerts”, which are the ones most people know about, and which call a person in a call center when you press the emergency button.
 The category of Unmonitored Emergency Response Apps is also a very interesting one, but we are saving that for some future research.